Non-perturbative approach to the Bourgain-Spencer conjecture in stochastic homogenization: Functional setup

 \section{Functional setup}

 In this section, we introduce some functional tools and notation.
-We start with a reminder on stationarity and on the associated stationary differential calculus on the probability space, as is commonly used in stochastic homogenization~\cite{PapaVara,JKO94}.
-Next, we turn to a brief reminder on Malliavin calculus, and we introduce a new scale of ``refined'' Malliavin--Sobolev spaces.
+We start with a reminder on stationarity and on the associated stationary differential calculus on the probability space, as commonly used in stochastic homogenization~\cite{PapaVara,JKO94}, and we further develop the formalism for our needs.
+Next, we turn to a brief reminder on Malliavin calculus and introduce a new scale of ``refined'' Malliavin--Sobolev spaces.
 While stationary calculus is generated by spatial translations of stationary fields, Malliavin calculus is generated by changes in the underlying white noise.
+Both will be crucially combined in our construction of weak correctors in the sequel.